ArminAmani/Stock-Price-Prediction/README.md

 Google Stock Price:(https://finance.yahoo.com/quote/GOOG/history)

 ## Participation 🤝
 We welcome contributions to improve the project.
-If you have any suggestions, bug fixes or new features to add, please send a request to the gmail below.
+If you have any suggestions, bug fixes or new features to add, please send a request to the Email below.
 - **Email:** elhamoarmin82@gmail.com